I’ve got spies

 - The development team building a new application that doesn’t include all of the controls necessary to protect privacy, which can lead to very large data breaches.

 - An employee clicking a link in an email that allows an attacker inside the network.

 The above privacy concerns could easily be categorized as security concerns, too; confidentiality and integrity are two of the three pillars of cybersecurity effectiveness.
 Security and privacy departments must work hand in hand to ensure data remains private and protected from external threat actors, malicious insiders, or inadvertent loss or exposure.
-No matter how you look at it, privacy effects security and security affects privacy.
-The GDPR is an excellent example of how privacy requirements are driving the need for heightening security controls around PII.
-It’s unfortunate that companies’ marketing and sales departments will continue to collect and store mountains of personal data (much of it unnecessary) which exposes the entire organization to greater risk—both regarding privacy and security.
+No matter how you look at it, privacy effects security and security effects privacy.
+The GDPR is an excellent example of how privacy requirements are driving the need for heighten security controls around PII.
+It’s unfortunate that companies’ marketing and sales departments will continue to collect and store mountains of personal data (much of it unnecessary) which exposes the entire organization to greater risk—both in terms of privacy and security.

 Singing songs we always hated